dportik/dadi_pipeline/Two_Populations/README.md

 failures, etc. To troubleshoot these problems, see the manual or head to the user group: https://groups.google.com/forum/#!forum/dadi-user.

+I encountered some issues when plotting, some of which required editing or duplicating the dadi code to fix.
+The specific issues and workarounds are detailed at the top of the plotting script.

+**Requirements**

+These scripts are written for Python 2.7, and to use them requires the most up to date versions of the following Python modules (besides dadi):

+-Numpy

+-Scipy

+-Matplotlib

+**Citation**

 If you decide to use these scripts or modify the code for your purposes, please cite: